|Original Policy Date

 96372: Therapeutic, prophylactic, or diagnostic injection (specify substance or drug); subcutaneous or intramuscular

 No applicable information.

 Neural therapy is an alternative medicine modality that involves the injection of a local anesthetic into various tissues to treat chronic pain and illness.
-There are few English language reports, and the available evidence is insufficient to permit conclusions concerning the health benefit of this procedure.
-Therefore, neural therapy is considered investigational.
+There are few English-language reports, and the available studies have methodologic limitations that preclude conclusions on efficacy.
+Therefore, the evidence is insufficient to permit conclusions concerning the health benefit of this procedure, and neural therapy is considered investigational.